ManoloMancelli/HadesVR_Remix/docs/Headset.md

 ## Electronics

-* Arduino Pro micro
+* Arduino Pro micro - Best one.
+Different ones won't work.

-⚠️ Other boards like Arduino MEGA won't work!

 * Gyroscope - MPU9250 is the best one but you can use cheaper ones at your own risk.